jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 }
 ```

-We want to call `std::env::args()` to get an iterator of command line arguments.
-We `use std::env` instead of `std::env::args`, because the convention in rust is to use the module for calling functions.
+We call `env::args()` to get an iterator of command line arguments.
+We `use std::env` instead of `use std::env::args`, because the convention in rust is to include the name of the the module when calling functions.

-We'll gloss over iterators for now but we'll talk more about them in [chapter 13][chap13].
+`args` returns an iterator, which we're going to gloss over a bit for now (see [chapter 13][chap13]).
 Right now what you need to know is that `env::args().collect()` is going to return a collection of all the command line arguments.
 We have to annotate `args` with the `Vec<String>` type, because `collect` here is actually capable of returning different types of collections, and we specify which one we want by annotating the receiving variable!

 :::note